 - Personal attention and one-on-one advisement regarding coursework and career opportunities is a hallmark of this program.

-Daemen University's Institute for Government and Non-Profit Innovation, Training, and Evaluation offers high quality, affordably priced, community based research, training, and technical assistance services.
-Faculty and students work collaboratively with organizations to help build their capacity to respond to continuously evolving funding and regulatory climates.
-IGNITE services promote ongoing improvement to programs, organizations, systems, and communities.
+Daemen University's Institute for Government and Non-Profit Innovation, Training, and Evaluation offers applied research opportunities to students.
+Faculty and students work collaboratively with local organizations to help build their capacity to respond to constantly evolving community needs.
+IGNITE services promote continuous improvement to programs, organizations, communities, and systems.

 Career Outlook